Why online scams are on the rise in India – DW – 11/12/2024

 A team of international researchers recently published a World Cybercrime Index, with India ranking 10th on the list, emerging as a hub that "somewhat specializes in scams."

-Government policies and the COVID pandemic have catapulted Indian masses towards a quick digitalization of payments and key public infrastructure.
+Government policies and the COVID-19 pandemic have catapulted Indian masses towards a quick digitalization of payments and key public infrastructure.

-Another key factor in the Indian context is the large number of young people who are skilled in technical education but lack meaningful employment, Kashyap told DW.
+Another key factor in the Indian context is the large number of young people who are skilled in technical education but lack meaningful employment, Kashyap.
 "We see this in Russia and Ukraine as well," she said.

-Youtuber Jim Browning, who has been hacking into the computers and surveillance systems of professional scam centers — largely in India — said he often asks perpetrators why they scam people.
+Youtuber Jim Browning, who has been hacking into the computers and surveillance systems of professional scam centers mainly in India, said he often asks perpetrators why they scam people.

 "The majority say they have no choice.
 I have seen some of their CVs on their computers.
-These are well educated graduates in a lot of cases," Browning, who doesn't use his real name, told DW.
+These are well-educated graduates in many cases," Browning, who doesn't use his real name, told DW.

 Another glaring reason, according to Browning, is the low rate of law enforcement.
 "I know there is a lot of corruption.
-There have been cases where I report a scam center and instead of a raid the opposite happens.
+There have been cases where I reported a scam center, and instead of a raid, the opposite happened.
 The ring leaders have erased the evidence, packed up and left," he said.

 Can the scam surge be controlled?